Kentucky Neurology and Rehab in Lexington, Kentucky are experts at providing non-surgical pain relief

 This ligament inflammation is often the result of overuse and repetitive motion in sports.
 When the knees Illiotibial band is inflamed it rubs against the outer bone in the knee.
 This is what causes pain and discomfort.
 You may feel aching or burning in the knee and the pain may move up the outer side of the leg from the knee.

 This pain is felt in the knee but originates in other parts of the body.
 It can come from injury in the hip, sacroiliac and back facet joints.
 You can also feel pain in the knees from compressed nerves in the lower back, and muscular problems in the thigh and lower back.
 Even musculoskeletal problems in the feet can cause pain and stress on your knees

 Chronic Knee Conditions:

 We treat pain and trauma from knee conditions including Osgood-Schlatter disease.
 This is a condition that occurs when there is excessive strain on the upper tibia.
-It is seen when young people new to a sport are putting new pressure on the tibia.
+It is frequently seen when young people new to a sport put pressure on the tibia.